Omar1489/University-Website/README.md

 # University-Website
-Front end and backend developing project implementing a website for enhancing the university's system.
-Using javascript , node.js , react , MongoDB , HTML and CSS
+Front end and backend development project implementing a website for enhancing the university's system.
+Using javaScript , node.js , react , MongoDB , HTML and CSS